-On informal social occasions, casual trousers or jeans with a polo shirt and casual shoes, but not sports shoes, may be worn.
+On informal social occasions, casual trousers or jeans with a polo shirt and casual shoes, but not sports shoes, may be worn (see figure 44).

-3.3.
-For women
+3.3 For women

 On formal occasions, makeup, fragrance, and hairstyle should not be excessive.
 Accessories should not be distracting, such as by making tinkling sounds.
-For daytime activities, stockings, accessories, clothes, or shoes with small beads, sequins, or bright gold, silver, or other shiny materials should be avoided.
+For daytime activities, stockings, accessories, clothes, or shoes with small beads, sequins, or bright gold or silver materials should be avoided.
 Select earrings of matte, light-colored materials.